fifth-postulate/postscript-whisperer/workshop/guide/src/tool/hello-world.md

 The practice of a ["Hello, World!" program][wikipedia:hello-world], i.e. a simple program to demonstrate that your tool chain works as intended, has many forms.
 For PostScript this would be outputting a single line.
 In this chapter we are going to achieve just that.

 ## Start your engines
 Getting feedback is important.
 The sooner, the better.
-That is why we are going to use [GhostScript][ghostscript].
+That is why we are going to use [Ghostscript][ghostscript].

-GhostScript is
+Ghostscript is

 > an interpreter for the PostScript® language and PDF files.
 Ghostscript consists of a PostScript interpreter layer and a graphics library.

-You can find some notes about installing GhostScript in [the appendix][book:appendix:ghostscript].
+You can find some notes about installing Ghostscript in [the appendix][book:appendix:ghostscript].

-Go ahead and start a GhostScript session.
+Go ahead and start a Ghostscript session.

-> **Note**: GhostScript on macOS does not have a rendered output.
+> **Note**: Ghostscript on macOS does not have a rendered output.
 > Instead of using the REPL you can write the instructions to a file and use `ps2pdf` to generate a PDF
 > or use the PostScript interpreter on **<https://postscript-render.fly.dev/>** for this workshop.

 ## Read-Eval-Print-Loop
-When you start GhostScript the following things happen:
+When you start Ghostscript the following things happen:

 1. A window is opened that shows a blank page.
 The page will show the output of the PostScript program that we enter.
 2. A Read-Eval-Print-Loop (REPL) is started.
 Via this REPL we can communicate with the PostScript interpreter.